Wireless Internet: 3G, 4G, 5G, Wimax, LTE and MoreWe explain and compare the most popular wireless internet services and technologies.

 5G: The Future

 While new standards and technologies are always under development, trying to determine what exactly is happening in the world of wireless service speeds is a bit confusing right now.
 There is a new 5G standard and theoretically 5G networks will have 10 times the bandwidth of 4G networks.
 That's the good news.
 The bad news is that 5G service has a much smaller footprint than 4G so a higher tower density will be required to cover the same area served by 4G networks.
 A great deal more infrastructure will be required in areas served by older 3G networks.
-Telecom companies will need to make huge investments in infrastructure in order to accommodate the new technology and the higher tower density required by 5G technology.
+Telecom companies need to make huge investments in infrastructure in order to accommodate the new technology and the higher tower density required by 5G technology.
 For consumers this means a long, slow roll out that will likely not make it to communities with a low population density for several years.
-It's more likely that improved 4G networks will be marketed as a variety of "5G" in the interim.
-Several companies have claimed data speed improvements of up to 50% over current 4G rates by using combinations of existing technologies and multiple data streams.
+In larger metro centers, 5G upgrades have already started and users are reporting download speeds of 200+ Mbps with 5G capable devices in 5G service areas.
+Speeds should improve as capacity increase and as providers optimize their networks.

 What's the best wireless internet technology choice for you?
 Does it matter what technology your wireless provider is using?
 Maybe not, but at least now you'll have a pretty good idea of how the technologies compare and what you might expect from your wireless provider.